Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 	function rules(){
 		return array(
 			array('addresses', 'subdocument', 'type' => 'many', 'rules' => array(
-				array('road', 'string'),
-				array('town', 'string'),
-				array('county', 'string'),
-				array('post_code', 'string'),
+				array('road,town,county,post_code', 'safe'),
 				array('telephone', 'integer')
 			)),
 		);
 	}

-While a classs based one is:
+While an example of a class based one is:

 	function rules(){
 		return array(
 			array('addresses', 'subdocument', 'type' => 'many', 'class' => 'Other'),
 		);
 	}

 `type` defines the type of subdocument, as with relations this is either `one` or `many`.

 The validator will evaluate the rules as though they are completely separate from the originating model so in theory there is nothing stopping you from using any validator you want.

 The error output for the validator will differ between the `one` and `many` types of subdocument.
-With `one` the validator will output the model errors directly onto the field however with `many` it will create a new element for each model with an embedded errors in that new element in the field on the parent.
+With `one` the validator will output the model errors directly onto the field however with `many` it will create a new element for each model (row) with embedded errors in that new element in the field on the parent, for example:

+	array(
+		'addresses' => array(
+			0 => array(
+				'telephone' => array(
+					0 => 'Some error here'
+				)
+			)
+		)
+	)

-**Note:** While on the subject, to avoid the iteration everytime to save the document (since validation is run by default in Yii on save) you should confine your subdocument validators to specific scenarios where they will be actively used.
+**Note:** While on the subject, to avoid the iteration every time you save the root document (since validation is run by default in Yii on save) you should confine your subdocument validators to specific scenarios where they will be actively used.

 ## Using the ActiveDataProvider